-She earned her BA from the University of Rhode Island in 1978, studied briefly at the School of the Museum of Fine Arts in Boston, and received her Masters of Fine Art from Tyler School of Art of Temple University in 1984.
+She earned her BA from the University of Rhode Island in 1978, studied at RISD & the School of the Museum of Fine Arts in Boston, and received her Masters of Fine Art from Tyler School of Art of Temple University in 1984.

 Cindy developed an independent wedding and portrait photography business, and for 20 years earned a admirable reputation for her candid, unobtrusive professional approach.

-Cindy's has memberships in many art associations, most recently the Art League of Rhode Island, Mystic Art Center, 19 on Paper, the Newport Photo Guild & South County Art Association.
+Cindy's has memberships in many art associations, most recently the Providence Center for Photographic Arts, Art League of Rhode Island, Mystic Art Museum of Art, 19 on Paper, the Newport Photo Guild, & South County Art Association.
 She continues her active affiliation with the Wickford Art Association where she served on the board for 10 years (with two as president).
 Cindy has had regular exhibitions of her fine art photography, as well as winning awards in juried shows.